awsdocs/amazon-rds-user-guide/doc_source/Concepts.RDS_Fea_Regions_DB-eng.Feature.RDSCustom.md

 ## RDS Custom for SQL Server<a name="Concepts.RDS_Fea_Regions_DB-eng.Feature.RDSCustom.sq"></a>

-Following are the supported engine versions and Region availability for RDS Custom for SQL Server\.
+The following Regions and engine versions are available for RDS Custom for SQL Server\.

 | Region | RDS for SQL Server 2019 |